cardillan/mindcode/doc/syntax/SYNTAX.markdown

 end;
 ```

-It is also possible to output double quotes to the text buffer using this `printchar('"');` (or `printchar(34);`, which is equivalent, but less readable).
+It is also possible to output double quotes to the text buffer using this `printchar('"');` (or `printchar(34);`, which is equivalent, but less obvious).
 There's no other way to print double quotes in Mindustry Logic.

 ### String literals